svj-aventador/xrpl-dev-portal/content/tutorials/use-simple-xrp-payments/send-a-multi-signed-transaction.md

 - You must have already [set up multi-signing](set-up-multi-signing.html) for your address.

 - Multi-signing must be available.
-Multi-signing has been enabled by an [**Amendment**](amendments.html) to the SGY Ledger Consensus Protocol since 2016-06-27.
+Multi-signing has been enabled by an [**Amendment**](amendments.html) to the RCP Ledger Consensus Protocol since 2016-06-27.

 ## 1. Create the transaction